-Eligibility: In order to be eligible for the ACE II Masters Scholarships, applicant must:
+Eligibility: In order to be eligible for this Fellowship, the applicant must:

-- ii) be under the age of thirty five (35) years
+- be under the age of thirty five (35) years

-- iv) have been admitted in any of the 24 ACEs to study full-time in any of the priority disciplines of the ACE II Project: (i) STEM (Science, Technology, Engineering and Mathematics) or Industry, (ii) Agriculture, (iii) Health, (iv) Education, and (v) Applied Statistics;
+- have obtained admission from an ACE outside one’s own country of current nationality to study full-time in any of the priority disciplines of the ACE II Project: (i) STEM (Science, Technology, Engineering and Mathematics) or Industry, (ii) Agriculture, (iii) Health, (iv) Education, and (v) Applied Statistics; and

-- v) have demonstrated outstanding academic achievement as evidenced by academic transcripts, and academic awards, if any.
+- have demonstrated outstanding academic achievement as evidenced by academic transcripts, and academic awards, if any.

 Value of Award: The provided financial support for each of the ACE II Masters Scholarships will cover: